vivekrajput566/vi-frontend-assignment/README.md

 1. Make sure that your vs-code is using same ts version as the current project
 1. Run `pnpm install` to install dependencies
 1. Run `pnpm run dev` to start dev server
-1. Run `pnpm run precommit` to check if your code passess ts checks and linter checks
+1. Run `pnpm run precommit` to check if your code passes ts checks and linter checks

 ## Tasks